Reverse, Switch Direction

 Finishing Off The Backfill Area

 Finishing is just as easy as the rest of the installation.
-Simply rack out some boards, while grabbing those straighter ones that will go against the wall where the stapler cannot reach (discussed on previous page).
+Simply rack out some boards, while grabbing those straighter ones that will go against the wall where the nailer cannot reach (discussed on previous page).

 View the spline video